jadijadi/lpic1book/content/1012_boot_the_system.md

 1. Motherboard Firmware does a PowerOnSelfTest
 2. Motherboard loads the bootloader
-3. Bootloader loads the Linux Kernel-based on its configs / commands
+3. Bootloader loads the Linux Kernel-based on its configs/commands
 4. The Kernel loads and prepares the system (root filesystem) and runs the initialization program
-5. Init program start the service, other programs, .. (webserver, graphical interface, networking, ...)
+5. Init program start the service, other programs, ... (web server, graphical interface, networking, etc.)

 As we discussed in the previous section (101.1), the Firmware on the motherboard can be BIOS or UEFI.

 ### BIOS
 Basic Input Output System

-- older
+- Older
-- limited to one sector of the disk and needs a multi-stage bootloader
+- Limited to one sector of the disk and needs a multi-stage bootloader
 - Can start the bootloader from internal/external HDD, CD/DVD, USB Flash drive, Network server
 - If booting from the HDD, the Master Boot Record will be used (1 sector)